How to Easily Remove Streaks from Stainless Steel

 No. Never use cleaners containing ammonia, bleach, or harsh abrasives.
 Ammonia can permanently damage the protective chromium oxide layer on the steel, leading to discoloration and potential rusting.

-Only when you see streaks or haze building up that regular cleaning won’t remove—maybe once every 6-12 months.
+Only when you see streaks or haze building up that regular cleaning will not remove—maybe once every 6-12 months.
 For weekly cleaning, a drop of dish soap in water is all you need.
 Overusing vinegar can dull the finish over time.